 July – Small Business, Downtowns, Arts, and Recreation

-August – Access to Capital and Philanthropy
+October – Access to Capital, Funding, and Rural Philanthropy

-October – Rural and Tribal Heritage
+November – Rural and Tribal Heritage, Arts, and Culture